BenJetson/crx-mailapps/README.md

 *Make your Gmail icons separate themselves in the dock.*

-Since when these unpacked apps get loaded they will all get a different app ID (unlike the common Gmail app from the Chrome Store), all of the Gmail apps won't get merged together in your dock.
+Since when these unpacked apps get loaded they will all get a different app ID (unlike the common Gmail app from the Chrome Store), all of the Gmail apps for various accounts won't get merged together in your dock.

 ## Warning